Blog

 Everyone knows the Chicago Blackhawks are a good team every other year.
 This year will be no different.
 They will get hot at the right time of the season and make the first few rounds of playoffs look easy.
 Patrick Kane and Jonathan Toews are going to be leaders that get this team going in front of Corey Crawford.

-of the Chicago Blackhawks and that is the St. Louis Blues.
+Although the team I am picking in the finals from the west is a big rival Unknown-1of the Chicago Blackhawks and that is the St. Louis Blues.
 Yes that’s right, I am picking Connor’s team.
 They have looked solid to start the season.
 Jake Allen has surprised many through the way he has played as their number one goalie.
 Vladimir Tarasenko has also played well early on, netting two goals in the opening game against Chicago.
-So who will win it all?

 Washington.
 Strictly on the basis of goaltending.
 Braden Holtby is better than Jake Allen and I don’t see Allen being able to play that many games in a row and keep it together.
 I think the teams will match up well offensively and defensively.
 I am taking Washington in 6 games!